AET-DevOps26/team-efficiency-o-ubahn/problem-statement.md

 ## GenAI Integration

 The GenAI component is the core of the app.
 Rather than matching ingredients to a fixed recipe database, it dynamically generates recipes based on the user's available ingredients, expiry priorities, and dietary restrictions.
-It supports both cloud-based (OpenAI API) and local (GPT4All / LLaMA) models, and runs as an independent Python microservice.
+It speaks the OpenAI-compatible API for both backends — cloud-based (TUM's Logos, model `openai/gpt-oss-120b`) and local (Ollama / llama.cpp) — switched by a single environment variable, and runs as an independent Python microservice.

 ---